 If you do not care about how the train rides went and just want to read about Åre, feel free to skip this section.

 The night train was available for boarding at the central station in Stockholm roughly an hour and a half before the scheduled departure.
 This in combination with a seven hour journey allows for a proper night’s sleep.
 Well at least in terms of sleep duration, if not in sleep quality, but more on this soon.
 The tickets were checked already on the platform, again so that you would not be bothered in your sleep.
-The personell was very polite and friendly.
+The personnel was very polite and friendly.
 I left my luggage in my compartment, locked it and went for a short walk in the city and after that I took a stroll on the train.
 When I saw the six-bed and three-bed compartments I was even more glad I had a compartment for myself.
 Despite the ticket being called first class, the compartment was not very luxurious.
 It was dated, as was the whole train, but looked relatively clean, I guess.
 I always have a hard time of relaxing in train and ferry cabins when it comes to cleaniness, because I have a feeling it is not possible to properly clean them.
 The bathroom was very small and did not smell too good.
-It had a sink, a toilette and a shower.
-Well, to be completely fair the shower “cabin” was the space in front of the sink and above the toilette.
-I got a few towels and shampoo.
+It had a sink, a toilet and a shower.
+Well, to be completely fair the shower “cabin” was the space in front of the sink and above the toilet.
+I got a couple of towels and some shampoo.
 There were also a few small cartons of drinking water available.

 Shortly after the train departed the station, I pulled down my bed from the wall and went to sleep.
 I slept badly.
 I was constantly woken by the train turning, accelerating, decelerating and honking.
 It was also very warm in my compartment, despite the ventilation fan working and despite setting the desired temperature quite low.
-The only way I could get fresh air was by opening the window, which was very loud at the speeds of 150 kilometers and hour.
+The only way I could get fresh air was by opening the window, which was very loud at speeds of 150 kilometers an hour.
 In the morning I visited the bistro, where I got a breakfast box and a cup of tea.
 A much better value is the proper breakfast included in the first class ticket at selected hotels and bakeries in several cities in Sweden.
 In Åre this was Åre bageri, and their breakfast buffet was very good.

 For the return trip I booked the day train, in order to see the scenery.
 And this time it was in second class.
 The first part of the journey was nice because it takes you next to several lakes.
 But after this it was relatively boring with not much to see along the way.
 My car was quite empty leaving Åre, but it got filled along the way.
 With the number of people growing, the temperature was also going up, and in the end it was uncomfortably warm.
 I spent most of the trip reading a book and had a couple of power naps.